jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Lie #2: The sun is directly south at noon.

 Yeah, okay, but when is noon?
 Do you trust the government to tell you?
 Ha!
 Today my solar noon came at 13:42, not 12:00.

 Don't forget, of course, that in parts of the world the sun is _north_ at solar noon.
 And in the tropics, it alternates.

 ## _True_ directions with a reverse sundial
+{:#action}

 Now that we've got those directional _lies_ out of the way, let's discuss how to find the _truth_.
 The hour hand of a 24-hour analog watch follows the